-- Each chair of a permanent subcommittee shall be a vice-chair of the standing committee of which it is a permanent subcommittee.
-The Speaker may name other members as vice-chairs of the standing committee.
-The Speaker may name one or more vice-chairs for any standing committee not having permanent subcommittees. - A maximum of two chairs of a standing committee are entitled to vote in a permanent subcommittee of the standing committee. - Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum of that standing committee or permanent subcommittee.
-A quorum of less than a majority of all the members must include at least one member of the minority party. - In any joint meeting of the Senate and House committees or subcommittees, the House standing committee or permanent subcommittee reserves the right to vote separately.
+- (b) The Speaker shall establish the number of members of each standing committee and appoint the members in a manner to reflect the partisan membership of the House, except that the Committee on Ethics shall have an equal number of members of the majority and minority. - (c) Before appointing members of committees, the Speaker shall consult with the Minority Leader.
+The Speaker and Minority Leader shall consider members' committee preferences in making appointments and recommendations. - (d) The Speaker may name one or more vice-chairs for any standing committee. - (e) Up to two Chairs of the Appropriations Committee are entitled to vote in all other Appropriations Committees (Capital, Education, General Government, Health and Human Services, Information Technology, Justice and Public Safety, Agriculture and Natural and Economic Resources, and Transportation). - (f) Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee, or a majority of the standing committee, whichever is fewer, shall constitute a quorum of that standing committee.
+A quorum of less than a majority of all the members must include at least one member of the minority party. - (g) In any joint meeting of the Senate and House committees, the House standing committee reserves the right to vote separately.